 “Metal Level” Plans

-Four “metal level” plans are defined by their actuarial values.
+Four of the Health Plan Levels of Coverage are metal level plans are defined by their actuarial values.
 Actuarial Value (AV) is the average measure of generosity – the percentage of medical costs the plan will cover after premium payments.
 For example, a plan with an actuarial value of 70% will pay, on average, 70% of medical costs; you will be responsible for 30%.

 There are four metal levels of coverage: